-The annual World Naked Bike Ride returns to Vancouver this summer and it’s the perfect excuse to strip down for a good cause.
+The annual World Naked Bike Ride returns to Vancouver this weekend and it’s the perfect excuse to strip down for a good cause.

 Each year, the ‘positive’ protest rolls through downtown streets to make a statement against car culture, oil spills, and pipelines.

 - 28 things to do in Vancouver this week: July 22 to 25

 - Seven unique Vancouver Pride events you don't want to miss